 This topic will address the epidemiology, infectious complications, management and prevention of varicella in the pregnant female.
 The clinical manifestations, treatment and prevention of VZV infection in the nonpregnant adult are discussed elsewhere.
-(See "Clinical features of varicella-zoster virus infection: Chickenpox" and "Treatment of varicella-zoster virus infection: Chickenpox" and "Prevention of varicella-zoster virus infection: Chickenpox".)
+(See "Clinical features of varicella-zoster virus infection: Chickenpox" and "Treatment of varicella-zoster virus infection: Chickenpox" and "Vaccination for the prevention of varicella-zoster virus infection: Chickenpox".)

 Management of the newborn who has been exposed to varicella is discussed elsewhere.
 (See "Varicella-zoster infection in the newborn".)

 VZV infection causes two clinically distinct forms of disease: varicella (chickenpox) and herpes zoster (shingles).

 Varicella — Primary VZV infection results in the diffuse vesicular rash of varicella, or chickenpox.
 Primary infection with VZV during pregnancy has significant implications for maternal and fetal health: